About the Project

 • HVAC System Replacement: The current gas-fired boiler system will be replaced with a new, highly efficient electric heat pump.
 The system will provide heating and air conditioning throughout the branch, allowing it to remain open and provide shelter and relief for the community on hot days.

-• Interior Renovations: Interior improvements include renovations to the auditorium, two new study rooms, remodeled staff work areas, a new circulation/service desk, new lighting and new furniture will allow more efficient and flexible use of building space.
+• Interior Renovations: Interior improvements include renovations to the meeting room, two new study rooms, remodeled staff work areas, a new circulation/service desk, new lighting and new furniture will allow more efficient and flexible use of building space.

 • Sustainability: The LEED-certified project is designed to meet the City of Seattle’s goals for environmentally responsible design.